Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 **There is no history and no audit trail.** Reference files are overwritten each month.
 When a customer moves between regions, last year's regional numbers change retrospectively.
 There is no record of what the data looked like when a decision was made, which is now a problem for the annual audit.

-I have been engaged as a data engineer to design and build a platform that solves these problems: one governed, automated, auditable pipeline that takes the monthly file drops and produces a reporting model the business can trust.
+My job was to replace that spreadsheet with a pipeline that loads itself, records what it has done, and produces numbers anyone can trace back to a source file.

 ---